Skip to content

 Multi-language artwork position:

-As previously mentioned the following example is the incorrect way of creating the highlighted area in the artwork.
+As previously mentioned, the following example is the incorrect way of creating the highlighted area in the artwork.
 As we can see there are 4/5 highlighted boxes just for one single Label Element, not only it becomes extremely confusing but when we provide validation this way most of the times we are not or we might not provide on the correct Element.

 Multi-element artwork position: